 Japan's Foreign Minister Sunao Sonoda has begun a series of talks with Soviet officials in Moscow.

-Japan's Foreign Minister Sunao Sonoda has begun a series of talks with Soviet officials in Moscow.
+Background: Japan's Foreign Minister Sunao Sonoda has begun a series of talks with Soviet officials in Moscow.
 Appropriately at the first session on Monday (9 January) he met his counterpart, Soviet Union Foreign Minister Andrei Gromyko.

 SYNOPSIS: Mr. Sonoda has four days of talks planned in Moscow and as well as the general international situation he's discussing his country's claims to the Soviet-held islands in the kurile group off Japans north eastern coast and Japan plans to sign a treaty with China.
 This Russia dislikes.